te-online/files_linkeditor/README.md

 ### 1.1.0, xx.
 May 2020
 - Rewrite client-side JavaScript in ES6 and with use of [Svelte](https://svelte.dev) components
 - Add autofocus to URL input field when editing a link file
+- Enable creation of .webloc files from the filelist
 - New file: Don't save an empty file if editing is canceled
 - Fix loading spinner on top of text
 - Fix displayed link was not wrapped in anchor tag
-- Add button to skip to edit modal from viewer modal
+- Add button to change to edit modal from viewer modal
 - Add ability to create .webloc files from create menu on file list
-- ...
+- Add configurable option to open link in the same window
+- Add configurable option to open link without confirmation if they open in the same window (thanks to for the suggestion @noerw)
+- Rewrite .webloc file parser by using the browser's XML parser

 ### 1.0.13, 9.
 Mar 2020
 - Add Basque translation (thanks to @aldatsa).